WE ARE NOMURA

 Yamada: ``In order to convert a two-dimensional manga world into a three-dimensional space, we need to carefully extract the elements from the story and incorporate them into the space one by one.

-In ``The Last Manga Exhibition,'' the back wall of displays room is mirrored to give depth to the space, creating a dynamic sense of the long story, and displaying works on a folding screen wall.
-By doing this, I tried to express the rhythm of turning the pages.
-We have devised a way to synchronize the movement of reading manga with movement in displays space.
+In "The Last Manga Exhibition," the back wall of displays room was mirrored to give the space depth, dynamically conveying the long continuation of the story, and the works were displayed on a folding screen-like wall to express the rhythm of turning pages.
+We took measures to synchronize the action of reading manga with the movement in displays space.

 Additionally, in the scene where the main character in the manga looks back on his childhood, by painting the curved walls black and dimming the lights, we attempted to reflect the state of his mind when he looks at himself.

-In the room that will be the highlight of the exhibition, Mr. Inoue's idea was to place the wooden sword that the main character drops from his hand in the manga in the actual displays space, but also raise one side of the sword so that it falls to the floor.
-I still remember the time when I was obsessed with the moment.”
+In the highlight room of the exhibition, Mr. Inoue came up with the idea to place a wooden sword that the main character in the manga dropped from his hand in the actual displays space, and I still remember how he raised one side of it and paid particular attention to the moment it hit the floor."

 The success of the "Attack on Titan Exhibition" and its aftermath.
 Becoming a bridge between Japan and overseas through space creation